AI-SDC/SDC-Reboot/ml-risk-agreement.rst

   as implemented in the python package
   `sacroml <https://github.com/AI-SDC/SACRO-ML>`__.

-   Text in this font is intended to provide illustrative examples.
+- Text in blue font is intended to provide illustrative examples.

+:mark:`
+`

 Assumptions:
 ------------